Gemini 3 Flash vs GPT-5.4 Mini on magicdoor.ai (2026): Lowest Cost or Better Tooling?

 • an OpenAI-family workflow that may later need GPT-5.5

 That is the practical product difference in this head-to-head.
 Gemini 3 Flash is cheaper, but OpenAI models are the code interpreter option on magicdoor.ai.
-The repo's file-compatibility flow also routes code-interpreter file types to GPT-5.5 when a switch is needed, which tells you where the product expects heavier file work to land.

 If that is your use case, read /resources/usage-examples/how-to-use-code-interpreter and /resources/how-ai-works/best-ai-for-coding.